Serving Denver, CO

 Why Denver homeowners are exploring reverse mortgages

-Colorado has the highest HECM origination rate per senior capita of any state in the country.
-Denver drives the bulk of that volume.
+Colorado consistently ranks among the top states for HECM use per senior, and Denver drives much of that volume.
 That's not because Front Range retirees are in financial trouble — it's because they've done the math.

 The math goes like this: you own a home worth $560,000.
 You're retired.
 You have Social Security, maybe a 401(k), maybe a pension.
 Property taxes jumped again because your assessed value went up.
 Insurance is higher.
 You need a new furnace before November.
 The equity in your home is the single largest asset on your balance sheet, and it's doing nothing for you month to month.